 Typically, the buyer pays it.
 It starts around AED 350.

-Can I sell my car online in Dubai?
+Can I sell my car in Dubai completely online?

 Can I keep my license plate number?